 This chapter explains how different risk factors affect driving, which rules apply, and what you need to consider.

-Alcohol is a common cause of impaired judgement in drivers.
-But it is far from the only one.
+Alcohol is a common cause of impaired judgement in drivers, but there are several other factors that can also impair driving ability.
 In the traffic regulations, the rules on this are summarised in a single sentence:

 "Vehicles must not be driven by anyone who, due to illness, fatigue, the influence of alcohol, other stimulating or anaesthetic substances, or for other reasons, cannot drive the vehicle in a safe manner."